1. Gardens by the Bay

 4. S.E.A Aquarium

 The Marine Life Park in Singapore is also one of the famous attractions.
-There are different areas you can explore here one is SEA Aquarium and the other is Adventure Cove Water Park.
-I personally planned to only visit SEA aquarium but both places have their equal charm.
+There are different areas you can explore here one is the SEA Aquarium and the other is Adventure Cove Water Park.
+I planned to only visit the SEA aquarium but both places have their equal charm.

 SEA Aquarium.
 This aquarium is home to more than 100,000 marine animals with different species, and a different habitat is a mind-blowing experience.
 Each creature is as fascinating as the next.
 Certain areas inside the aquarium are built with such huge glass walls and floorings that you will feel inside the ocean itself.
 There is quite much to walk inside so in case of being differently able or old age you can opt for a wheelchair as well.
 This will surely become an unforgettable experience in life

 Adventure Cove Water Park on the other hand is an aquatic park with multiple rides and pools.
 Includes Water Slides, some thrilling splash washouts, pipeline slides, and other fun activities for kids.
 Also, you can enjoy Snorkeling among reefs and fish of four different species.

 Apart from all this, there are some very good ocean restaurants and gift shops that you can explore.
 In case you are planning to cover both SEA Aquarium and Adventure Cove water park in one day I suggest you start your day a bit early so you can cover everything.
 Due to COVID, there might be some changes in their operational hours/ days which you can check based on your dates of travel.